SQream/sqream_docs/disappearing_menu_items/index.rst

 ***********************
 Why Are My Menu Items Disappearing?
 ***********************
-If you've verified that your menu items are not disappearing due to the build file issue described above, it's likely that your menu items are disappearing because you've saved them **.txt** files and not **.rst** files.
+If you've verified that your menu items are not disappearing due to the build file issue described above, it's likely that your menu items are disappearing because you've saved them as **.txt** files and not **.rst** files.